AK9894/TinyData/codeBook.md

 -   group the data set by subject ID and activity (group\_by)
 -   summarize the grouped data set and calculate the average of each variable (summarise\_all(funs\_mean))

-For the detailed script, please refer to the run\_analysis.R file.

 FEATURE SELECTION
 -----------------